GetPageSpeed/rpmbuilder/README.md

-# RPM build containers for RedHat based various distros
+# RPM build containers for RedHat-based various distros

 [![CI](https://github.com/GetPageSpeed/rpmbuilder/actions/workflows/dockerbuild.yml/badge.svg)](https://github.com/GetPageSpeed/rpmbuilder/actions/workflows/dockerbuild.yml) [![Docker Pulls](https://img.shields.io/docker/pulls/getpagespeed/rpmbuilder.svg)](https://hub.docker.com/r/getpagespeed/rpmbuilder/)

 This is different from upstream because:

-* it allows for faster failed builds: a failed build can be detected early through building SRPM first, as well as optional `rpmlint` checks.
+* it allows for faster-failed builds: a failed build can be detected early through building SRPM first, as well as optional `rpmlint` checks.
 In the upstream docker image, a failed build will have an exit status code of 0, so CI tools will not be able to detect failed builds to begin with.
 * a patch is applied to `yum-builddep` to prevent unnecessary enablement of `-source` repos, to facilitate faster builds.
-, the patch for yum-builddep to NOT enable source repos if .spec file is used (fixes a bug)
+, the patch for `yum-builddep` to NOT enable source repos if .spec file is used (fixes a bug)

 ### Available versions